Jean-Paul Rodrigue (2013), New York:

 for illegal transactions.
 Concerns were already being raised

 in the past, but the tragic events of 9/11 thrust the issue

 of physical security into public domain as never before and set in motion

-responses that are re-shaping transportation in unforeseen ways.
+responses that have re-shaped transportation in unforeseen ways.
 In

 addition, threats to health, such as the